Toglefritz/flutter_splendid_ble/TESTING.md

 - ESP32 development board (by default configured for the M5 Stack ATOM Matrix ESP32 Development Kit)
 - USB cable for programming and power
 - PlatformIO IDE development environment
+- Git submodule initialized (the build tools can do this automatically)

 **Note**: While the firmware is configured for the M5 Stack ATOM Matrix by default, it can be adapted for other ESP32 boards by modifying the `board` setting in `platformio.ini`.
 Common alternatives include: